-By Richard Weitz (vol. 4, no. 6 of the Turkey Analyst)
+By Hay Eytan Cohen Yanarocak (vol. 8, no. 15 of the Turkey Analyst)

-By Richard Weitz (vol. 3, no. 12 of the Turkey Analyst)
+By Stephen Blank (vol. 8, no. 4 of the Turkey Analyst)

-By Richard Weitz (vol. 3, no. 5 of the Turkey Analyst)
+By Stephen Blank (vol. 7, no. 22 of the Turkey Analyst)

 The Turkey Analyst is a publication of the Central Asia-Caucasus Institute & Silk Road Studies Joint Center, designed to bring authoritative analysis and news on the rapidly developing domestic and foreign policy issues in Turkey.
 It includes topical analysis, as well as a summary of the Turkish media debate.